bamazap/mturk-template/README.md

 - `npm run lint` to check both (Unix only).
 Your editor probably also has plugins for detecting mistakes as you write.

+If `eslint` says something is not supported, you can download a polyfill and add it to `src/polyfills.js`, and add [its id](https://github.com/amilajack/eslint-plugin-compat/wiki/Adding-polyfills) to the `polyfills` array in `src/.eslintrc.json`.

+Note that not all linter errors are bad.
+A few are being outputted for the template as-is, but it's easy to see that they aren't problematic.

 The template supports browsers as old as IE 9 (2011).
 IE 8 and below are blocked via a conditional comment in `index.html`, the effect of which is checked in `index.js`.

 ### HIT Management